Tips for Plant Sale

 We do plant rescues!

 Do you know of a future teardown that has a garden?
-Contact us, as we possibly can arrange to rescue plants from the garden for the Plant Sale before the demolition starts.
+Contact us as soon as possible, as we may be able to arrange to rescue plants from the garden for the Plant Sale before the demolition starts.

 If you have a neighbor who would be willing to share excess plants, contact us.